 Park Coronavirus ResponseThe National Park Service (NPS) is working servicewide with federal, state, and local public health authorities to closely monitor the COVID-19 pandemic and use a phased approach to increase access on a park-by-park basis.
 Based on guidance from the White House, Centers for Disease Control and Prevention (CDC), and state and local public health authorities, access to the park is as follows:

 The park, on the whole, is open.
 All beaches, overlooks, trails, and scenic sites are available for recreating.
+Most of the park is inaccessible via cars/trucks in winter.
+Park roads are not plowed except for Sand Point Road.
+Unplowed roads are designated for snowmobiles only.

 We ask the public to please recreate safely and responsibly.
 Practice social distancing, avoid crowds and high-risk outdoor activities, and follow Leave No Trace principles.
 In seeking outdoor recreation, follow CDC guidance to prevent the spread of infectious diseases and comply with state and local guidance.